PedroCavaleiro/Standig-Sick/README.md

 - Clear current questionare
 - Settings page to change the Name, Email and password (the name and email will show on the report, the password is to access the questionare page)
 - Share report through email

+## Screenshots
+Check the ScreenShots folder to view the screen shots